openstack/nova-specs/specs/mitaka/approved/libvirt-real-time.rst

 as may underling host hardware.
 Avoiding these problems requires that the host kernel and operating system be configured in a particular manner, as well as the careful choice of which QEMU features to exercise.
-It also requires that suitable schedular policies are configured for the guest vCPUs.
+It also requires that suitable scheduler policies are configured for the guest vCPUs.

 Assigning huge pages to a guest ensures that guest RAM cannot be swapped out